Evan-wyl/Evan-wyl/README.md

 - 👋 Hi, I’m @Evan-wyl
-- 👀 I’m a Robot Learning Algorithm Engineer.
+- 👀 I’m a Robot Learning Engineer.
 - 🌱 I’m interested in Robot Learning and Embodied AI.
 - 🍁 My long term goal is to build smart assistant.